-The Soviet Union and Russia’s most altitudinous hotel stood up to fierce WWII battles before being burnt to the ground by an absent-minded hiker.
+The Soviet Union and Russia’s most altitudinous hotel, located on Mount Elbrus, stood up to fierce WWII battles before being burnt to the ground by an absent-minded hiker.

 In 1909, 11 alpinists made a temporary camp on Elbrus at an altitude of 4,050 meters.
 Before leaving they inscribed ”Shelter 11” on a stone.
 Twenty years later, Soviet alpinists built the highest hotel in the USSR and Russia on the spot and called it Shelter 11.